-Prior to joining the Wharton School, Luzi Hail spent three years as a Visiting Scholar at the University of Washington in Seattle.
-He earned his doctorate from the University of Zurich, where he later joined the Economics and Business faculty as an Assistant Professor.
-He has also worked for Credit Suisse and the Union Bank of Switzerland in the Accounting & Control Group and the Asset & Liability Management Department.
+Prior to joining Wharton, Luzi Hail spent three years at the University of Washington in Seattle.
+Born in Switzerland, Luzi Hail earned his doctoral degree from the University of Zurich, where he later joined the Economics and Business faculty as an Assistant Professor of Accounting.
+He also worked for two major Swiss banks in the areas of accounting and asset & liability management.

-Luzi Hail, Stephanie Sikes, Clare Wang (2017), Cross-Country Evidence on the Relation between Capital Gains Taxes, Risk, and Expected Returns, Journal of Public Economics.
+Luzi Hail, Stephanie Sikes, Clare Wang (2017), Cross-country evidence on the relation between capital gains taxes, risk, and expected returns, Journal of Public Economics, 151, pp. 56-73.

 Abstract: This study empirically examines the role of risk sharing between taxable investors and the government on the relation between capital gains taxes and expected returns.
 Specifically, using an international panel from 26 countries over the period 1990 to 2004, we find evidence that the general positive relation between capital gains taxes and expected returns becomes weaker or even reverses when (i) a firm’s systematic risk is high, (ii) the market risk premium is high, or (iii) the risk-free rate is low.
 The results are particularly pronounced in countries with substantive changes in tax rates, more trust in government institutions, less integrated and less liquid capital markets, and lower foreign institutional ownership as well as around substantive increases and decreases in the risk parameters.
 We corroborate our findings in a single country setting, using the 1978, 1997, and 2003 capital gains tax rate changes in the United States as events.
 Our results underscore the importance of macroeconomic and firm-specific factors in determining the effect of tax capitalization, and suggest that tax rate changes can sometimes have opposite valuation implications than what policymakers have in mind.